LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 ``scale = function() return {2.0, 3.0, 4.0} end`` populates ``scale_callback``.
 The two schema entries may be added in either order.
 A function encountered at a normal field path remains a type error unless this alternative has been declared.
+``addFunctionAsValueAlternative`` also accepts an ``InputPath`` descriptor when exact or collection-relative resolution needs to be explicit.

 Accessing
 ---------